zextras/tech-doc/source/carbonio/install/architecture.rst

 .. hint:: ``-UI`` packages provide the front-end files to access the service from a browser or mobile app.

-A special case is represented by the Postgres/DB-Connection component.
-While |product| can be installed to communicate directly with a Postgres database, it is suggested to install the **PgPool-II** middleware in all Multi-Node scenarios, in order to be independent of the underlying database(s) and be able to scale without the need to configure multiple Postgres instances or even a Postgres cluster.

-The use of **Pgpool-II** would therefore improve flexibility and scalability in the management of the DB instance(s).

 Supported Mail Protocols
 ========================